reecemartin/Electronic-Medical-Reporting/README.md

 In the forms some questions have dependents, this means that some answers "trigger" follow-up questions.
 We chose to render the form such that these questions only appeared when the necessary "trigger" event happened.
 This required conditional rendering based on response data.

 ### Displaying the Correct Form Filling Control based on Context
+When responding to the forms, some questions are binary choices (patient y has or does not have condition x), while other questions demand a response from a number of possible options.
+Due to this we had to render different input components from Material UI based on Question.
+For "multiple choice" questions with only one option we render a checkbox whereas for true multiple choice questions we render radio buttons.

 ## Images